Grévy's Zebra

 Population number

 According to the IUCN Red List, the total population of Grevy’s zebras is 1,966 - 2,447 individuals.
 This includes 1838-2319 animals in Kenya and 128 animals in Ethiopia.
-Overall, Grevy’s zebras are classified as Endangered (EN), but their numbers remain stable today.
+Overall, Grevy’s zebras are classified as Endangered (EN) on the IUCN Red List but their numbers remain stable today.

 Ecological niche